futuregrid/deprecated-teefaa/_sources/getstarted.txt

 The job will get two nodes, setup the provisioning configuration and then reboot the machines.
 After the job finishes, the nodes will boot with Teefaa Messenger(customized netboot image.), then install Ubuntu-12.10 then reboot.
 It will take about 10 to 15 minutes to finish the installation.
-Once the nodes are ready, they will show up on Dispather queue.
-Now the queue is on the node i132, You can check it with this command. ::
+Once the nodes are ready, they will show up on Dispather queue which is on the node i132 right now.
+You can check it with this command. ::

  qstat @i132